goodenoughllc/policies/ccpa.md

     <tr>
       <th>Category of personal information</th>
       <th>Purposes of use</th>
-      <th>Categories of Third Parties to Which We Discloses this Personal Information</th>
+      <th>Categories of Third Parties to Which We Disclose this Personal Information</th>
       <th>Categories of Third Parties to Which We “Share” and “Sell” this Personal Information for Advertising/ Analytics Purposes</th>
     </tr>
     <tr>